We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 <14> Question: How come I can only see part of the screen when running The Ultimate QuizShow?

-The directions for Windows 98 are (Windows 95 and Windows 2000 are just slightly different.):
+The directions for Windows 98 are (Windows 2000, Windows Vista, Windows 7 and Windows 8 are just slightly different.):

 Step 1.
 With your desktop visible, right click on the desktop (anywhere but on an icon).